pololu/xyzrobot-servo-arduino/README.md

 servo.

-The example sketches for this library use a hardware serial port on your Arduino if one is available: if you Arduino environment defines `SERIAL_PORT_HARDWARE_OPEN`, the examples will use that port.
+The example sketches for this library use a hardware serial port on your Arduino if one is available: if your Arduino environment defines `SERIAL_PORT_HARDWARE_OPEN`, the examples will use that port.
 Otherwise, it uses SoftwareSerial on pins 10 (RX) and 11 (TX).
 Therefore, the serial pins to use depend on which board you are using.